Paliak/PaliaksNotes/docs/Zipping/index.md

 ### Static

-Let's take a closer look at the decompilation of the XOR function and try to clean it up a bit.
+Let’s take a closer look at the decompilation of the XOR function and try to clean it up a bit.

 ![xor function passed in constants](Assets/ghidra_xor_constants.jpg)